bexcitement/interview_studying/coding_questions/SumPrimes/README.md

 ### Sum of Primes

-Write a program which dtermines the sum of the first 1000 prime numbers
+Write a program which determines the sum of the first 1000 prime numbers

 No input.